RedwanParvez100/e-commerce/README.md

-# E-Commerce Project
+# 🛒 MERN Stack E-Commerce Project

-This is a full-stack e-commerce web application.
+This is a full-stack e-commerce web application built using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js).

 ## 🔗 Live Links